 Note: Typically, there is a small amount of time to transition from the large to the small orifice diameter, but it is generally pretty quick.
 Given this, HAMMER assumes the switch is instantaneous.
 The outflow orifice will switch from the large to the small orifice as soon as the volume of air is less than the transition volume" or as soon as the pressure is greater than the "transition pressure," depending on the method you selected.

 Not all triple-acting air valves trigger the outflow orifice transition based on a transition volume or pressure.
 For example, it may be based on velocity.
 In these cases, you will need to determine the air volume or system pressure at the air valve, at the time when your conditions is met.
 Start by setting the small outflow orifice diameter equal to the large, then enter a number in the "Report period" field.
-After computing the transient simulation, open the Extended Node Data tab of the Transient Results Viewer (in version 10.03.04.05) or the Transient Analysis Detailed Report from the Report menu and scroll down to the bottom.
-In the newer versions, Transient Results Viewer enables you to graph the air valve results directly while in older versions the text report show a table of air flow rate, air volume, pressure, etc over time, which you can use to determine this.
+After computing the transient simulation, open the Extended Node Data tab of the Transient Results Viewer (in version 10.03.04.05) or the Transient Analysis Detailed Report from the Report menu (in older versions) and scroll down to the bottom.
+In the newer versions, Transient Results Viewer enables you to graph the air valve results directly while in older versions the text report show a table of air flow rate, air volume, pressure, etc over time, which you can use to determine the aforementioned air volume.

 With the vacuum breaker air valve type, only the air inflow orifice diameter needs to be configured.
 This air valve type lets air into the system during sub-atmospheric pressure, but assumes the outflow diameter is very small (effectively zero) so it does not let air out.
 You will see the air volume change as the air pocket is compressed, but the mass of air in the pipe does not reduce.
 There is probably a very limited number of applications for this type valve.
 However, it could be used for draining a pipeline.